-We’re drawing to the phrases because they connect with something in our inner-most being.
+We’re drawn to the phrases because they connect with something in our inner-most being.
 We know something about a purpose-filled life is right, even if we don’t know exactly what it is.

 We want the summation of our days to equal a compelling story, one we would share with others and pass down to our loved ones.

-What story are you writing with your days?
+So, what kind of story are you living?
 Is it compelling?
-Would you package it up and share it with others?
+Would you package it up, share it with others?